Language professional: Ethical working practices

 The language professional facilitates the writing process without interfering with the authors' ownership of and responsibility for the published document.
-They do not substitute the authors' role in conceiving the document and producing the content: they are not a ghostwriter.
+They do not substitute the authors' role in conceiving the document and producing the content: they are not ghostwriters.
 They are familiar with issues of publication ethics and adheres to publishing guidelines, especially those of the Committee on Publication Ethics and, in the medical field at least, the International Committee of Medical Journal Editors.
 In particular, the work of the language professional does not cross the boundary into authorship.
 Rather, it is becoming increasingly common (especially in the biomedical sciences) for the language professional's contribution to a paper to be recognized in the paper's acknowledgements section.

 Continuing professional development

 Given that language professionals are called on to solve problems that cannot be standardized, they engage in educational activities to keep up with new developments in, for example, publishing standards, tools and technology, didactic methods and ethics.
 Educational opportunities and materials, including conferences, training workshops and publications, are offered by the numerous membership associations open to linguists, editors, translators and writers.
 Examples of associations providing continuing professional development activities are the European Association for the Teaching of Academic Writing, the Council of Science Editors, the European Medical Writers Association, the European Association of Science Editors, the Chartered Institute of Linguists, the Chartered Institute of Editing and Proofreading and Mediterranean Editors and Translators, the first association to specifically aim to bring together different types of language professionals.